Central Philippine University: Campus

-The main campus as a locally declared tourism site, the university maintains a team of landscapers and gardeners.
+The main campus is a locally declared tourism site, and the university maintains a team of landscapers and gardeners.
 It is enhanced by parks, gazebos, gardens and open spaces, including the Big Field, Half Moon, Alumni Garden, Santos Park, Nuñez Centennial Garden, Caipang Tree Park, Rex A. Drilon Millenium Park, the Glen at the Catedral, the Prayer Garden, the CPU-CAS Butterfly Garden, and the University Botanical Garden.

 Annually, the university showcases the Festival of Lights and Music at Central, a joint project of the university and the CPU Alumni Association.
 The event features lighted figurines, trees and buildings, nativity scenes, and colorful lanterns attracting thousands of local and foreign tourists during the Christmas season.
 The Opening of Lights (Festival of Lights and Music at Central) remains one of the notable features of the CPU campus.
-It opens in first week of December and is highlighted with a fireworks display on the opening ceremony.
-Lighted trees, buildings and figurines, Pampanga, Capiz shells and native lanterns placed along the major campus roads and nativity scenes add to its festive atmosphere.
+It opens in the first week of December and is highlighted with a fireworks display at the opening ceremony.
+Lighted trees, buildings and figurines, Pampanga, Capiz shells, and native lanterns placed along the major campus roads and nativity scenes add to its festive atmosphere.

-The Central Philippine University–Iloilo Mission Hospital (CPU–Iloilo Mission Hospital), located more than a kilometer away south of the main campus in the district of Jaro, Iloilo City, sits on a 3 hectares of land.
+The Central Philippine University–Iloilo Mission Hospital (CPU–Iloilo Mission Hospital), located more than a kilometer away south of the main campus in the district of Jaro, Iloilo City, sits on 3 hectares of land.
 A tertiary, teaching and academic hospital, it serves as the university hospital of Central for its medical care and laboratory and clinical training center for the university's medical and allied health sciences students.